idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 # Idrinth's Family Notes

+## Xinerna

+I am quite sure Xinerna is one of the strangest, but most brilliant minds I have encountered.
+I'm happy she is asking me for my opinions on Alteration magic, even if I'm sure she mastered it more than I did.
+It has been a few hundred years since we started, but somehow I fail to explain to her how to turn into a wolf.
+It's frustrating to both of us, especially since it comes so natural to me.

 ## Idileth the Crow

 I am not quite sure what made him become such an enemy to me.
 He was asking simple questions, that I had simple answers for and somehow still prefered the Thalmor's rotten answers over the truth.
 I noticed him hunting me a few days ago, his smell is still very similar to my brother's.